 When is the Best Time to Visit Nantucket?

 Summer is the best time to tour Nantucket.
 The atmosphere is warm and you can spend time on the various beaches that this island has to offer.
 If you do decide to come during the summer months, you may find it a bit crowded as it’s the most popular time for tourists.

 If you want the island all to yourself, consider travelling during the shoulder months of March, April, September, and October.
 These months have fewer visitors, and amenities are cheaper than during the peak seasons.

 How is Nantucket during winter?
 With thick snow cover, the temperatures dip to between 30 and 50 degrees in Nantucket.
 But that doesn’t mean that you shouldn’t visit during this time as the snow makes the surroundings picturesque.

 While you may expect Nantucket winters to be somewhat dormant, the winter festivals will prove you wrong.
 Put on some warm clothing and join in with the winter fun.

 What to Pack When Visiting Nantucket

 If you’re unsure what to pack, it all depends on what season you’re visiting.
-For the summer months, pack your sundress and a comfortable pair of shoes or sandals.
+Pack your sundress and a comfortable pair of shoes or sandals for the summer months.
 Don’t forget your hat and sunglasses too.
-Swimming is a must when in Nantucket so pack your swimsuit and swimsuit cover-up.
+Swimming is a must when in Nantucket, so pack your swimsuit and swimsuit cover-up.
 Plus, you need a wetsuit if you want to surf.